Construction of an attenuation dam to reduce flood risk to the village of Tilshead on Salisbury Plain

 Working within military training areas with live ordinance

-With an increased risk of flooding to the village of Tilshead on Salisbury Plain, Ringway, the Term Maintenance Contractor for Wiltshire Council, contracted MJ Church to construction an engineered dam to alleviate flooding in the area.
+With an increased risk of flooding to the village of Tilshead on Salisbury Plain, Ringway, the Term Maintenance Contractor for Wiltshire Council, contracted MJ Church to construct an engineered dam to alleviate flooding in the area.
 The site of the dam is designated a SSSI (Site of Special Scientific Interest) and is also in the heart of the British Army’s training facilities on Salisbury Plain.
 MJ Church scope included earthworks, construction works associated with dam and returning the site back to post construction conditions.

 The Tilshead Flood Attenuation Dam was constructed to hold up to 100,000m cu of flood waters.
-The dam is constructed with a chalk engineering Type 3 reduced fines layer to allow for water percolation.
+The dam is constructed with a chalk engineered Type 3 reduced fines layer to allow for water percolation.
 An Armourflex matting layer provides a heavy-duty, durable erosion protection system to the dam, which has been covered in a layer of topsoil to enable re-growth of local plant life.